Funding Local Causes

 Grants of up to £500 for families in crisis

 Applications are open to professional referrers.
-Please contact us to apply.
+Approximately 1-month for a decision.

 Since 1996 we have supported disadvantaged children (ages 0–18, or up to 25 with disabilities) in Hertfordshire by funding essential household items like cookers, washing machines, and children’s beds to help keep families safe, healthy, and clean.

-Applications must come from a supporting professional and will only be considered for eligible items listed below.
+Applications must come from a supporting professional and will only be considered for eligible items.

 **Due to high demand and limited funds, we can only fund one white good per family**